at Crellin Park (Chatham), Dec. 2020 - Feb. 2021

 A Note on the ID Cards:

 Notice that the virtual stack of ID cards is cumulative.
 In other words, the deck for installment #1, includes only the first nine trees.
 But the deck for installment #2 includes those nine trees plus the ten additional trees for installment #2.
-Finally, the deck for installment #3 will include the cards for all three installments.
+Finally, the deck for installment #3 includes the cards for all three installments.
 This is done so that you are not overwhelmed with unfamiliar trees from the get go, but, at the same time, you have a single source for your growing knowledge bank.

 Questions and Problems: